AI Chatbot vs Robo-Advisor: What’s the Difference?

 Short answer

 “AI chatbot” and “robo-advisor” get lumped together as “AI for investing,” but they are built around opposite assumptions.
-A robo-advisor assumes you want to step back: you answer a few questions, hand over the money, and an automated service runs a portfolio for you.
-A chatbot assumes you want to stay involved: you ask, it explains and researches, and you decide.
+A robo-advisor like Wealthfront or Betterment assumes you want to step back: you answer a few questions, hand over the money, and an automated service runs a portfolio for you.
+A connected chatbot like Walnut assumes you want to stay involved: you ask, it explains and researches, and you decide.
 The most important difference is not which is smarter, it is who is actually making the decisions and who is holding the money.
-This guide compares the two on the same dimensions, says who each suits, and uses Walnut as an honest example of a connected chatbot, while being clear that a robo-advisor genuinely fits hands-off investors better.
+This guide compares the two on the same dimensions, with Walnut as the worked example of a connected chatbot and Wealthfront and Betterment standing in for the robo side, says who each suits, and is clear that a robo-advisor genuinely fits hands-off investors better.

 What an AI investing chatbot is

 Chatbots split into two kinds.
 General assistants like ChatGPT and Claude are powerful explainers but cannot see your accounts on their own, so they reason from what you paste in.
 Connected chatbots link your real brokerage so the conversation is grounded in what you actually own.
-Walnut is the connected kind: it reads your holdings read-only by default and frames each one against the S&P 500, but you still decide and approve every trade.
+Walnut is the connected kind: it links the broker you already use, reads your holdings read-only by default, lets you ask about them through Claude, ChatGPT, or a built-in assistant, and frames each one against the S&P 500, but you still decide and approve every trade.
+Where Wealthfront or Betterment would move your money into a managed account, Walnut leaves it exactly where it is.

 What a robo-advisor is

 A robo-advisor is an automated investing service.
-You answer a short questionnaire about your goals, time horizon, and risk tolerance, and it allocates your money into a model portfolio, usually low-cost index ETFs.
+With Wealthfront or Betterment you answer a short questionnaire about your goals, time horizon, and risk tolerance, and it allocates your money into a model portfolio, usually low-cost index ETFs.
 From then on it runs largely on autopilot: it rebalances back to target weights, reinvests dividends, and in some cases harvests tax losses, all without asking you each time.
+A connected chatbot like Walnut, by contrast, never moves on its own.

 The trade-off is control for convenience.
 A robo-advisor custodies and manages the account, so the day-to-day decisions are made for you.
-In exchange for that hands-off experience it charges a small annual fee on the assets it manages, commonly around 0.25%, on top of the cost of the underlying funds.
+In exchange for that hands-off experience Wealthfront and Betterment charge a small annual fee on the assets they manage, commonly around 0.25%, on top of the cost of the underlying funds.
+That is a different cost shape from a chatbot like Walnut, which has a free tier rather than a slice of your balance.
 Fees and features vary by provider and change over time, so verify current details before relying on them.

 The core difference: who decides and who holds the money

 Everything else follows from one split.
 A chatbot talks; a robo-advisor acts.
-With a chatbot, you keep the decisions and your money stays at your own broker.
-With a robo-advisor, the service makes the allocation and rebalancing decisions and holds the money on its own platform.
+With Walnut, you keep the decisions and your money stays at your own broker.
+With Wealthfront or Betterment, the service makes the allocation and rebalancing decisions and holds the money on its own platform.

 - Who decides?
-A chatbot frames options and leaves the call to you.
-A robo-advisor decides for you within its model.
+Walnut frames options and leaves the call to you.
+Wealthfront and Betterment decide for you within their model.

 - Who holds the money?
-A connected chatbot reads the broker you already own, read-only by default.
-A robo-advisor custodies and manages the account itself.
+Walnut reads the broker you already own, read-only by default.
+Wealthfront or Betterment custodies and manages the account itself.

 - How involved are you?
-A chatbot is hands-on by nature; a robo-advisor is hands-off by design.
+A connected chatbot like Walnut is hands-on by nature; a robo-advisor like Wealthfront or Betterment is hands-off by design.
 That is the whole choice, really.

 Side by side